“Remember, remember, John Lewis in November.”

 Naturally, I sent off the online request for a backdated price match and within two hours, the £75 refund had been processed.
 It couldn’t have been easier.

-But this isn’t the first time that I did this: I managed to get £30 back on a Barbour waxed leather holdall recently, and last year when I bought a snazzy camera and the price dropped in the Black Friday sale, I managed to get £50 back.
+But this isn’t the first time that I did this: I managed to get £30 back on a Barbour waxed leather holdall recently, and when I bought a snazzy camera in 2018 and the price dropped in the Black Friday sale, I managed to get £50 back.

 That’s £155 back from just three claims: not bad going if you ask me.